 The cheesemonger at my neighborhood shop was named Elena.
-She had worked behind the counter for eleven years, and she had a habit that annoyed and delighted her customers in equal measure: she would never just sell you cheese.
+She had worked behind the counter for eleven years, and she never sold cheese without making you taste it first.

 Monday: France (where terroir means everything)